Crypto-Ransomware : Your Worst Information Technology Nightmare

 A possible company-ending disaster was avoided by hard-working experts, a wide spectrum of technical expertise, and tight collaboration.
 Although in retrospect the crypto-ransomware virus incident detailed here could have been blocked with up-to-date cyber security systems and best practices, staff education, and well designed incident response procedures for information backup and keeping systems up to date with security patches, the fact remains that government-sponsored hackers from China, Russia, North Korea and elsewhere are tireless and are not going away.
 If you do fall victim to a crypto-ransomware incident, feel confident that Progent's team of experts has a proven track record in ransomware virus blocking, mitigation, and information systems restoration.

 "So, to Darrin, Matt, Aaron, Dan, Jesse, Arnaud, Allen, Tony and Chris (along with others who were helping), thanks very much for letting me get some sleep after we made it through the first week.
 Everyone did an fabulous effort, and if anyone that helped is visiting the Chicago area, a great meal is the least I can do!"

 To review or download a PDF version of this customer case study, click:

 Progent's Crypto-Ransomware Recovery Case Study Datasheet.
 (PDF - 282 KB)

 Contact Progent for Ransomware Cleanup Services in Sandy Springs

-For ransomware cleanup expertise in the Sandy Springs metro area, phone Progent at 800-462-8800 or go to Contact Progent.
+For ransomware system recovery consulting services in the Sandy Springs metro area, call Progent at 800-462-8800 or see Contact Progent.